 1. Boot up process

-Android platform offers Linux Kernel and Inter-Process Communication facility, security level.
-Coded with Application Sandbox, the platform gives verified boot guarantee in which every stage cryptographically verifies the integrity of the next stage before their verification.
+Android platform, as any Android app development company would tell you offers Linux Kernel and Inter-Process Communication facility, security level.
+Coded with Application Sandbox, the platform gives a verified boot guarantee in which every stage cryptographically verifies the integrity of the next stage before their verification.

-While, this was about Android, iOS offers the security level with Low Level Bootloader(LLB), iOS kernel, and iBoot.
+While this was about Android, iOS offers the security level with Low-Level Bootloader(LLB), iOS kernel, and iBoot.
 LLB is primarily verified by Apple Root CS Public Key using the Boot ROM program to make sure that the iBoot Bootloader has been signed by Apple.
-Next, iBoot then verifies and executes iOS kernel.
+Next, iBoot then verifies and executes the iOS kernel.

 2. Security Software Update

-Android offers monthly updates in their Android Security Bulletin.
-Even though Android gives out updates once in a month, they don’t force the users to update the devices.
-With the option to ignore the update and operate the device in the same way, gives an escape plan to the users.
+Android offers monthly updates in its Android Security Bulletin.
+Even though Android gives out updates once a month, they don’t force the users to update the devices.
+The option to ignore the update and operate the device, in the same way, gives an escape plan to the users thus opening the android app development services to a certain probability of security breach.

 3. Touch Id

 This is not the case with Apple.
 Apple has always been very particular when it comes to biometric verification on their devices.
 It is not just for Touch ID, Technologies like Iris Scan and Face ID have also been coined by Apple first.
-The OS giant, keep investing millions in the security focused technologies.
+The OS giant, keep investing millions in security-focused technologies.

-Unlike Apple, security issues related to Android hardware depends entirely on the manufacturers.
-While some are good at keeping a handle on the fact that all the Android’s built-in features related to security work well on their device, others might give it lesser priority.
+Unlike Apple, Android app security related to hardware depends entirely on the manufacturers.
+While some are good at keeping a handle on the fact that all the Android’s built-in features related to security work well on their device, others might give it a lesser priority.
+Generally, the devices which belong to the prime categories in terms of cost come with greater security backing than ones that are low price point products.

 On the other hand, Apple has full control over its hardware security.
-This makes it undeniable to think that iOS will win the iOS vs Android security 2019-20 comparison.
+This makes it undeniable to think that ios app development services will win the iOS vs Android security 2021-22 comparison.

 5. Device Fragmentation

 The greater the fragmentation, the greater the chances of introducing loopholes that are a comfortable space for heightened hacking and data breach incidents.
-By keeping both its device and operating system version on a lower side, Apple reduces this probability by manifold.
+By keeping both its device and operating system version on a lower side, Apple reduces this probability of an ios app development company facing hacks issue, by manifold.

-But the case is not same with Android.
-Both – number of device variants and OS versions is on a very high side in the platform, giving an open ecosystem to hacks and breaches to breed in.
+But the case is not the same with Android.
+Both – number of device variants and OS versions are on a very high side in the platform, giving an open ecosystem to hacks and breaches to breed in.

 6. App Stores Story